Let’s recap and expand upon what we currently know about them.

-We can temporarily turn numbers into integers for the maths and then go back.
-That would looks like this:
+We can temporarily turn numbers into integers for the maths and then revert it back.
+It works like this:

 0.1*10 = 1and

-0.2 * 10 = 2then both numbers are integers, there’s no precision loss for them.
+0.2 * 10 = 2then both numbers become integers, and there’s no precision loss.

-If it’s a shop, then the most radical solution would be to store all prices in cents.
-No fractions at all.
+If we were dealing with a shop, then the most radical solution would be to store all prices in cents and use no fractions at all.
 But what if we apply a discount of 30%?
-In practice, totally evading fractions is rarely feasible, so the solutions listed above are here to help.
+In practice, totally evading fractions is rarely feasible, so the solutions above help avoid this pitfall.

 Try running this:

-The reason is the same: loss of precision.
-There are 64 bits for the number, 52 of them can be used to store digits, and that’s not enough.
+This suffers from the same issue: a loss of precision.
+There are 64 bits for the number, 52 of them can be used to store digits, but that’s not enough.
 So the least significant digits disappear.

-Another funny consequence of the internal representation is the existance of two zeroes:
+Another funny consequence of the internal representation of numbers is the existance of two zeroes:

-That’s because a sign is represented by a single bit, so every number can be positive or negative, including the zero.
+That’s because a sign is represented by a single bit, so every number can be positive or negative, including a zero.